anuranjangyawali/log-parser/README.md

 # Usage

-To run this script make sure the script is executeable:
+Make sure the script is executeable first:

-` chmod +x ./logparser `
+`chmod +x ./logparser`

 By default, without any flags, it prints valid JSON to the stdout and also creates .json log files in the current directory.